 News and Announcements

-The Australian College of Tai Chi and Qi Gong Association will be operating as a sports association from 1st January 2018 with slightly different procedures.
+The Australian College of Tai Chi and Qi Gong has been operating in the Sutherland Shire since 1996.
+As of 1st January 2018, it has been operating as a Sports Association with slightly different procedures.

 - President – Sam Li